wamutech/wamu-spec/papers/specification.md

 - no centralized or trust-based identity infrastructure.
 - signing parties being mainstream consumer devices communicating asynchronously.

-**NOTE:** For interoperability with existing wallet solutions, the only requirement for decentralized identity providers is the ability to compute cryptographic signatures for any arbitrary message in such a way that the output signature is 1) deterministic and 2) can be verified in a non-interactive manner.
+**NOTE:** For interoperability with existing wallet solutions, the only requirement for cryptographic identity providers is the ability to compute cryptographic signatures for any arbitrary message in such a way that the output signature is 1) deterministic and 2) can be verified in a non-interactive manner.

 ## 2. Preliminaries {#preliminaries}